b-saad/chip8-rust/README.md

 # Chip-8

 A Chip-8 compiler written in Rust.
+Aims to accurately emulate a COSMAC-VIP.
 Compiles only for desktop platforms.

 ## Dependencies